SakshamGarg1/TA-AC-BACKEND-express-fundamentals-TNaaac/block-BNaabs/index.md

 writeCode

-Create a basic express server and add routes:-
+Create a basic express server and add routes:-..

 - Add a GET request on '/' route and render 'index.html' file using `res.sendFile`.
 - Add a GET request on '/new' route and render new.html with a html form.